STV2360 – Democratic Institutional Design

 The written examination is digital.
 Please be there minimum 30 minutes before the exam.

-You must have passed the mandatory activities in order to sit the exam.
+You must have passed the compulsory activities in order to sit the exam.

 Use of sources and citation